WanjaJo/WanjaJo.github.io/_posts/Introduce Myself.md

 *Hello, My name is Jo Wan je.*

 *I'm student of KOREATECH.
-And I major computer engineering.*
+And I major in computer engineering.*

 *My hobby is basketball.*